jxph025319/edx-documentation/en_us/shared/video/additional_video_options.rst

     * - **YouTube IDs**
-      - If you have uploaded separate video files to YouTube for different speeds of your video (YouTube ID for .75x speed, YouTube ID for 1.25x speed, YouTube ID for 1.5x speed), enter the YouTube IDs for these videos in these fields.
+      - If you have uploaded separate video files to YouTube for different speeds of your video (such as a separate video file for .75x, 1.25x, and 1.5x speeds), enter the YouTube IDs for these videos in these fields.
 These settings are optional, to support video play on older browsers.